thojmr/PregnancyPlus/README.md

 </br>

 ## The BlendShape GUI
 In the bottom right corner of the banner image, you can see the blendshape GUI.
 The purpose of this GUI is to allow you to capture the current pregnancy+ sliders and save their shape as a permanent blendshape to the character card/scene.
-That way, if a character's belly is animated via Timeline or VNGE, the animation will be persistent and shareable with anyone else automatically.
+That way, if a character's belly is animated via Timeline or VNGE, the animation will be persistent and shareable with anyone else automatically. `(Although you should use the new Preg+ timeline interpolable instead)`

 Note:
 - Keep in mind that a blendshape is tied directly to a specific uncensor or clothing.
 If you change either you will need to recreate the blendshapes in most cases.
 - If you plan on loading a scene made in KK to KKS, the uncensor you used in KK MUST exist in KKS.
 Otherwise you will have to re-create the blendshape in KKS.
+- This is why the new timeline interpolable is better.
+It's not dependent on any mesh, and will work after swaping characters.

 Tips:
 - You CAN replace characters in the scene after the blendshape is saved.
 Pregnancy+ will automatically load the same uncensor to the newly replaced character.
 However clothing will not retain its' shape when changed.